summer9/Saisfactory_Survey/README.md

-This is a group work
+This is a group work where I can apply the relative of variables and testing the relation using t-test, Chi square test, linear regression